marcusnobrega-eng/BSM_SM/README.md

 Brandhorst, N., Erdal, D. and Neuweiler, I., 2021.
 Coupling saturated and unsaturated flow: comparing the iterative and the non-iterative approach.
 Hydrology and Earth System Sciences, 25(7), pp.4041-4059.

+For a full folder with all datasets used in the paper, please refer to the Zenodo file.

 ---

 ## 🧠 Model Rationale